UPSC CSE Selection Process 2023 - Interview Schedule, Documents Required for Verification

 UPSC CSE Stage 1: Preliminary Exam

-Civil Services (Preliminary) exam is the first stage to shortlist candidates for the Mains exam.
+The Civil Services (Preliminary) exam is the first stage to shortlist candidates for the Mains exam.
 This examination is conducted just as a screening test to shortlist eligible applicants for the Mains exam.
 Candidates who qualify for the preliminary exam will be eligible to take part in the Civil Services (Main) exam.
-The marks obtained in Civil Services (Preliminary) exam will not be considered in the final merit list.
+The marks obtained in the Civil Services (Preliminary) exam will not be considered in the final merit list.
 Paper II i.e. CSAT will only be qualifying in nature.
 This means the candidates will only have to acquire 33% marks in the CSAT exam to pass Paper II.

 Highlights of UPSC CSE Prelims Exam Pattern